Inclusive by design

 Our Commitment

-When third-party tools are required (billing, scheduling, embeds), we choose accessible vendors where possible and provide alternative paths if barriers arise.
+When third-party tools are required such as billing, scheduling and embeds, we choose accessible vendors where possible and provide alternative paths if barriers arise.

 What We Do

-• Semantic HTML first: headings, landmarks, lists, labels; ARIA only when needed.
+• Semantic HTML first: Applies to headings, landmarks, lists, labels.
+We use ARIA only when needed.

-• Keyboard access: navigations, dialogs, and forms are operable via keyboard with a visible focus indicator.
+• Keyboard access: easy & direct navigation, dialogs, and forms are operable via keyboard with a visible focus indicator.

 • Color & contrast: design tokens meet or exceed recommended contrast ratios.